 Officials are expecting an unprecedented number of applications, which will inevitably strain the SBA’s resources.
 Therefore, it will be crucial for applicants looking to expedite the process to submit a complete and correct application.

 The KMK Law team identified below is happy and eager to assist Ohio businesses and non-profits in expediting the SBA loan and application process and will keep Ohio businesses and non-profits apprised of further details with the SBA disaster loan program as they are released.

-Nicholas Simon helps companies, financial institutions, and investors negotiate and execute corporate, finance and commercial transactions.
-Nick provides prompt and practical advice that is focused on helping his clients ...
+Nicholas Simon helps companies and investors negotiate and execute corporate, finance, and commercial transactions by providing prompt and practical advice that is focused on helping clients achieve their business objectives ...

 Kelley Brandstetter Tracy’s practice is concentrated in commercial finance and the structural and legal aspects of debt financing and equipment leasing.
 She represents lenders, borrowers, finance companies, lessors and ...